Distance Teaching Information

 If you have any question or comment, do not hesitate to contact me at bulej at d3s.mff.cuni.cz.
 E-mail is preferred for brief inquiries and it is generally OK to come to my office without an appointment.
 However, a consultation is not a private lecture, therefore if you need to discuss a topic at length, it is better to arrange an appointment with a clear goal.
 This is especially important if you have trouble understanding something, because the first step is to find out what is it that you still understand and what is the next bit which is unclear.

-I can be found in office 205 (2nd floor in the Malá strana building), except when I\’m not, which is: on Mondays, when I\’m teaching, when attending the department seminar, or when attending a conference or a project meeting.
+I can be found in office 205 (2nd floor in the Malá strana building), except when I’m not, which is: on Fridays, when I’m teaching, when attending the department seminar, or when attending a conference or a project meeting.
 It is safe to assume that I will be in the office between 10am and 5pm (I often come earlier and stay longer), but if you plan to come outside those hours, it is better to contact me in advance.

 The final exam is closed-book and written-only, and consists of a set of questions/exercises covering the course topics.
 On average, there are 12-13 questions with a total of 20 points.
-10 points (50%) are required to pass the exam with C/3 (there is no D), 13 points (65%) are needed to pass with B/2, and 17 points (85%) are required to pass with grade 1.
+10 points (50%) are required to get the grade 3, which is the lowest passing grade, 13 points (65%) are needed to pass with grade 2, and 17 points (85%) are required to pass with grade 1.
 Please note that if you need these grades converted to an american grading system, the local grade 3 will end up as american grade D, for which you might not get credit.